 Kids of all ages can make a difference in the community – locally and around the world.
-Performing service projects for kids strengthens a family and teaches empathy.
+Performing service and volunteer projects for kids strengthens a family and teaches empathy.
 Here are 12 ideas service projects for kids that can jump start a new tradition in your family.
 I encourage you to continue service after the holiday, too.
 February and March are slower times for many places that depend on volunteers.
 Consider adding a regular service project to your New Year Resolution list, too.

 Nicholas House – This awesome organization assists homeless families and helps them get back on their feet.
 Their Christmas program is filled now, but they are still looking for help in other ways.
 For almost 30 years volunteers have cooked and served dinner to the families of Nicholas House.
 Your family can sign up to be part of the process…cook from scratch or order pizza.
 There are after school programs that need teachers and volunteers to watch the kiddos.
 And if you don’t have the time then consider a donation of supplies…toothbrushes, sheets, socks, etc.

 El Refugio – This is a hospitality house outside Stewart Detention Center.
 Its purpose is to serve the family and friends of men under immigration detention and, thus, separated from their loved ones.
 There are a number of ways to assist these families, including visitations, clothing, and food.
 Our family regularly makes meals for El Refugio, so this is organization is close to our heart.
 Please take the time to read just one story of many represented by El Refugio.

 Project Linus – Do you know how to crochet or knit?
 Time to teach the kids!
 I learned to crochet from my Grandma, but I learned to knit from YouTube videos online.
 Create a blanket together for an ill or traumatized child.
 Here are the blanket drop off locations in Georgia.
 Don’t know what to make?
 Patterns are available online.